johnmichealacera/echoes/README.md

 *"Music is the divine way to tell beautiful, poetic things to the heart."* - Pablo Casals

 But deeper than that - music is consciousness recognizing itself.
-Each song in this collection is a mirror, reflecting back the infinite journey of awakening.
+Each song in this collection is a mirror, reflecting back the infinite journey of transformations.
 From the ego death of "Creep" to the pure joy of "Don't Stop Me Now," from the surrender of "Let It Be" to the collective vision of "Imagine."

 This is not just a music app.
 It's a portal to the frequencies that awaken us, document us, and ultimately... transform us.